Things to Do in Denison

 Sample a Local Beverage

 If you enjoy handcrafted spirits of just about any variety, you’ll have a field day in Denison.
-If you’re into liquor, head over to Ironroot Republic Distillery, a micro-distillery located in southwestern Denison that produces vodka, gin, and moonshine using fresh, local, and non-GMO ingredients.
-Ironroot offers tours and opens its bar for tastings every Friday and Saturday.
+If you’re into liquor, head over to Ironroot Republic Distillery, a micro-distillery located in southwestern Denison that produces whiskey, vodka, gin, and moonshine using fresh, local, and non-GMO ingredients.
+Ironroot offers tours every Saturday and opens its bar for tastings the first Saturday of the month.
 Is wine your thing instead?
 Then make your way to the Homestead Winery’s tasting room in downtown Denison.
 Here you can sample the award-winning Desert Rose wine, as well as a range of other reds and whites, within a 1920’s art deco-styled building that is also home to an Italian restaurant.
 Homestead Winery’s tasting room is open every day of the week except Sunday.
 Or, check out Hidden Hangar Vineyard and Winery and enjoy a tasting while taking on the vineyard views.

 Visit the Birthplace of a President